 - 4 cups water

-Boil the bran mixture and water for about 30 minutes.
+Cook the bran mixture and water for about 30 minutes.
+Homemade grain coffee tastes better than store-bought grain coffee!

 Substitute for Milk or Cream: